 - Medical Transportation Service

-- DARS Division of Blind Services
+- · DARS Division of Blind Services

-- Public Health Departments
+- · Public Health Departments

-- The Texas Department of Aging and Disability Services (DADS)
+- · DADS

 To learn more about these services, call Superior at 1-866-912-6283.

 Finding new technology to better care for you

 Superior has a committee of doctors that review new treatments for people with certain illnesses.
 They review information from other doctors and scientific agencies.
 The new treatments that are covered by Texas Medicaid are shared with Superior's doctors.
 This allows them to provide the best and most current types of care for you.